The Analyst: Content

+It is a frequently quoted passage, particularly when he wrote:

 And what are these Fluxions?
 The Velocities of evanescent Increments?
 And what are these same evanescent Increments?
 They are neither finite Quantities nor Quantities infinitely small, nor yet nothing.
 May we not call them the ghosts of departed quantities?

 Berkeley did not dispute the results of calculus; he acknowledged the results were true.
 The thrust of his criticism was that Calculus was not more logically rigorous than religion.
 He instead questioned whether mathematicians "submit to Authority, take things upon Trust" just as followers of religious tenets did.
 According to Burton, Berkeley introduced an ingenious theory of compensating errors that were meant to explain the correctness of the results of calculus.
 Berkeley contended that the practitioners of calculus introduced several errors which cancelled, leaving the correct answer.
-In his own words, "by virtue of a two fold mistake you arrive, though not at science, yet truth."
+In his own words, "by virtue of a twofold mistake you arrive, though not at science, yet truth."

 Analysis

 The idea that Newton was the intended recipient of the discourse is put into doubt by a passage that appears toward the end of the book: